intelsdi-x/snap-demo-idf/README.md

 Welcome to IDF!
 Here is the lab work you'll be up to for the next two hours.

 ## What's running:

-Laptop with _____, i7 Skylake processor
+* Laptop with Intel i7 Skylake processor
-Ubuntu 16.04
+* Ubuntu 16.04
-Snap Version: 0.15.0
+* Snap 0.15.0
-Kubernetes Version: 1.3.0
+* Kubernetes 1.3.0

 ## Labs
 Today's lab will go through each section below: